jhpce-jhu/jhpce_mkdocs/docs/joinus/intro.md

 such we do charge fairly nominal fees for compute and storage, and all users on the cluster need to have a sponsoring PI that will fund their usage.
 ## Information for New Sponsoring PIs
-As menetioned above, we do operate as a non-profit JHU Service Center, and do charge for **compute** and **storage** usage on the cluster.
+As mentioned above, we do operate as a non-profit JHU Service Center, and do charge for **compute** and **storage** usage on the cluster.

 <details>